s-r-e-e-r-a-j/WebSift/README.md

 ```
 ## Usage
 1. Provide a valid URL when prompted.

-2. Choose whether to extract email addresses, phone numbers, or both.
+2. Choose whether to extract email addresses, phone numbers, social media links, or all three.

 3. Optionally save the extracted data to a folder.
 ## Example